brynnb/healthy-surf/README.md

 - Imgur maybe

 ## To-Do <a name="to-do"></a>
-- Make sure IS_DEV_MODE type checking is properly false when built and instsalled
 - Install sql and get keywords into database
 - Finish assigning categories to default JSON subreddits
 - Move entities to shared folder